pimg/certguard/README.md

 All information on CRL's and revoked certificates are stored on a local SQLite database.
 The Database schema used for Certguard only stores public information:
 ![database schema](docs/db_schema.svg)

+## Configuration
+CertGuard can be configured using one of three ways:
+1. command line flags
+2. environment variables
+3. config file

+The precedence is `command line flags` > `environment variables` > `config file` > `defaults`

+A sample config file is included in the repo: `config.yaml` The default locations CertGuard looks for the config file are the current directory (`.`) and `$HOME/.config/certguard`

 ## Development
 A MAKE file has been included for convenience: